resheku/my-awesome/README.md

 - [cortexproject/cortex](https://github.com/cortexproject/cortex) - A horizontally scalable, highly available, multi-tenant, long term Prometheus.
 - [crazy-canux/awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
+- [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
+It also leverages the crowd power to generate a global CTI database to protect the user network.
 - [cue-lang/cue](https://github.com/cue-lang/cue) - The new home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API